-18% of non-domestic properties, and one in ten domestic properties, are in the very lowest EPC bands (‘F’ or ‘G’), the government wants to ensure energy efficiency standards for domestic and non-domestic buildings are of a certain level, and to reduce the number of domestic properties in fuel poverty.
+18% of non-domestic properties, and one in ten domestic properties, are in the very lowest EPC bands (‘F’ or ‘G’).

-It will be illegal for a landlord to grant a new lease with an EPC rating of ‘F’ or ‘G’ from 1 April 2018 unless an exemption applies.
+It is illegal for a landlord to grant a new lease with an EPC rating of ‘F’ or ‘G’ unless an exemption applies.

 There are wide reaching implications here which will not only impact on the granting of commercial tenancies, but also in dealing with alterations carried out during the term of the tenancy.

 From April 2018 commercial properties that have an Energy Performance Certificate will require a minimum EPC rating of E, prior to new lettings being completed.
 Unless relevant energy efficiency improvements have been carried out, Landlords could face:

 A. financial penalties, and